atomist/sdm/README.md

 The concept is explained in detail in Rod Johnson's blog [Why you need a Software Delivery Machine](https://the-composition.com/why-you-need-a-software-delivery-machine-85e8399cdfc0).
 This [video](https://vimeo.com/260496136) shows it in action.

+> Atomist is about developing your development experience by using your coding skills.
+Change the code, restart, and see your new automations and changed behavior across all your projects, within seconds.

 ## Get Started